Wiler/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Model Documentation

+#### Path generation:
+ * In order to generate a spline, five key points are set.
+Two of then are the last two of the previous path, meanwhile the other three points are separated by 30 m.
+ * Set ref_velocity as the maximun velocity to reach just below the speed limit (49.3 mph).
+Overtaking of maximum acceleration is avoided by increasing ref_velocity by no more than 0.3 per step.
+* Create an array of points depending on the simulator's  configuration using the spline previously mentioned.
+In this case, a total number of 50 points are generated with a separation of .02*ref_velocity/2.24.
+* Note that Frenet coordinates are used to simplify the mathematical part.

+#### Avoid collitions

+* In order to stay in the same lane, the value of d is set to 2+4*lane, where lane takes values from 0 to 2, being 0 the most left lane and 2 the most right lane.
+* Analize data from sensors to detect if any car is in front in the next 30 m.
+If a car is detected, the ref_velocity is decreased by 0.3 each step until it is the same of the in-front car.
+* When changing lanes, check for cars 30 m in front or 12 m back.
+If any car is detect inside this range, change-lane action is not set.

+#### Changing lanes
+* Change lane if and only if there is a car in the next 30 m.
+* If current lane is the most left lane, change to the right lane if there are no cars between the range previously explained.
+Likewise, If current lane is the most right lane, change to left lane.
+* Changing to left lane is prefered if the current lane is the central one, therefore the right lane is the second option.
+This can be improved in future implementations by creating a cost funtion.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).